mathewlathara/instawork/README.md

 If there is any change for the port number, change the port numbers with respect to the new port number in the html page located at "instawork/instawork/instaworkapp/templates/index.html" as well.

 To start the working of the app, go to the folder "instawork/instawork/" and type the command "python manage.py runserver"

+The base page of the app is http://localhost:8000/index